JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist.&gt;_

+  The application will operate on Apple devices running iOS 8.0 or higher and Android devices running version 5.0 or higher.

   **2.5**** Design and Implementation Constraints**

 _&lt;Describe any items or issues that will limit the options available to the developers.
 These might include: corporate or regulatory policies; hardware limitations (timing requirements, memory requirements); interfaces to other applications; specific technologies, tools, and databases to be used; parallel operations; language requirements; communications protocols; security considerations; design conventions or programming standards (for example, if the customer&#39;s organization will be responsible for maintaining the delivered software).&gt;_

+  The design and implementation of the application will be limited to the tools, content, and programming languages that are available for use within the Unity environment.

   **2.6**** User Documentation**